 For the time being, I somehow finished it and was able to send it.

 Word Form Note: Ex.
 5 and 6 show us that this talk of confusion is void. 送れる is not ら抜き and is the proper potential form of 送る.

 There's no way I'll be able to stay here in this rain.

 More Info on ら抜き言葉

 In formal writing, ら抜き言葉 is almost non-existent, but in day-to-day writing, it is appearing more frequently.
 Change is often discouraged when in progress.
 So, for this reason, you'll likely only see it in the news when someone is being quoted.
 However, there may come a day when this becomes part of Standard Japanese.

 What about the dialects in which ら抜き is the standard?
 They are probably under influence from regions which say it’s backward, but because it is the standard in these regions and it is becoming standard elsewhere, it’s hard to imagine any of these regions reverting to the current ‘standard’.

 Frequency of Use

 Some verbs will be more commonly used with ～れる than others.
 For instance, in casual speech, one may easily say 見れる, 来れる, 食べれる, しゃべれる and the like.
-It may, though, be the case that you are not prone to extending this to any verb including compounds (for instance, saying 出かけれる).
+It is less likely extended to verbs in which the resulting phrase is relatively harder to pronounce (or harder to roll off the tongue).